 As the threat of the coronavirus continues, especially with the new variants that have recently appeared, so the divisions between individual thinking has grown.
 There are those who are firmly in favour of more lockdowns, some of whom are so afraid of being infected that they have not left home since the first wave of the virus early in 2020.
 Lord Sumption criticised the government "for imposing draconian restrictions on people’s lives using ministerial decrees with minimal parliamentary scrutiny".
 He observed that the first three months of lockdown had “placed everybody under a form of house arrest, qualified only by their right to do a limited number of things approved by ministers”.
 “The sheer scale on which the government has sought to govern by decree creating new criminal offences sometimes several times a week on the mere say so of ministers, is in constitutional terms truly breathtaking."

-Then there are others, such as the large numbers of people that have signed the Great Barrington Declaration.
+Then there are others who think differently such as the large number of people that have signed the Great Barrington Declaration.
 (Concerned Citizens.
 727,152 signatures, Medical and Public Health Scientists.
-13,292, Medical Practitioners 40,199), who think differently.
+13,292, Medical Practitioners 40,199).
 They believe that the best way forward is to protect the vulnerable, but let children go back to school and the rest of the country return to work before the economy descends into total collapse.